skerr924/EatABurger/README.md

 [Sample HTML](public/assets/img/demoApp.png)

-This application is deployed on Heroku and can be visited here: html to be added
+This application is deployed on Heroku and can be visited here: https://evening-tundra-74754.herokuapp.com/

 <a name="lic"></a>
 # License